gltchitm/firecrypt-decrypter/README.md

 Command line tool for decrypting profiles encrypted with [Firecrypt](https://github.com/gltchitm/firecrypt).

 ## About
-Firecrypt currently only supports macOS.
-This means that the official implementation cannot decrypt profiles on non-macOS devices.
-Firecrypt Decrypter allows for this to be done.
+Firecrypt currently only supports macOS and Linux.
+Firecrypt Decrypter allows for profiles to be decrypted on other platforms.
 It also serves as a short and simple reference to see how Firecrypt implements cryptography.

 ## Protocol Version
 Firecrypt Decrypter only supports Firecrypt Version 2.
 You need to use a compatible version of Firecrypt to decrypt legacy profiles.